Peterpiotr/siguren-documentation/docs/source/operating-instructions/self-test.rst

 :numref:`Steps of Switch test` shows the steps of the switch test.

-In Table 2 located in appendix are shown steps for visual check of Switch test.
-Visual check of Switch test is necessary only if faults appear during the test repeatedly.

 .. _Steps of Switch test:
 .. figure:: img/stepsSwitchTest.png
 	:scale: 100 %